ajlukasiewicz/CBRS_R_Intro_2024/README.md

 * https://gsafcomp02.ccbb.utexas.edu/

-I will send out the login information prior to class
+I will share login information on our first day of class

 ## Installing R locally